xericho/home-media-server/README.md

 ```
 sudo docker compose up -d
 ```
+After it's confirmed to be working locally, you can start up the other compose files.

 ### Plex
 Configure this to remove the 1Mbps limit when watching media outside LAN.